📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 • Cut butter and cream cheese into slices, then add the butter and cream cheese together with the flour mixture.

 • Wash the apricots, do not peel them, remove the pit in each apricot, then cut the apricots into cubes.
+Note: You can remove the peels from the apricots if you prefer.

 • Add the lemon juice, vanilla extract, flour, and granulated sugar to the cut-up apricots.
 Toss until well blended.
+A slight bit of liquid will form in the bowl.
+This is natural.

 • Sprinkle the crumbly mixture evenly over the top of the apricots.

-• Bake at 400 degrees for about 40 minutes until the top is golden brown and the fruit is hot and bubbly.
+• Bake at 400 degrees Fahrenheit for about 40 minutes until the top is golden brown and the fruit is hot and bubbly.

 *️⃣ Recipe Notes